‘Therapy First’ Retreat Helps Like-Minded Therapists Share Ideas on Gender Dysphoria Issue

 “The toll of not speaking up was more difficult,” she said.

 That’s exactly how I feel, too.
 I was once fooled into believing that helping youth understand their identities without family interference was helpful.
-Now I know I was used to push an agenda that has been carefully mapped out for years.
+Now, I know I was used to push an agenda that has been carefully mapped out for years.

 While we heal from our moral injuries, it’s often difficult to remember the importance of good mental health care.
-The ideological capture of our profession, plus the recent release of the book “Bad Therapy” by Abigail Shrier, and the well-deserved criticism of the modern trends in the mental health profession by influencers like Matt Walsh, all show the need for improvement in mental health care.
+The ideological capture of our profession, plus the recent release of the book “Bad Therapy” by Abigail Shrier, and the well-deserved criticism of the modern trends in the mental health profession by influencers such as Matt Walsh, all show the need for improvement in mental health care.

 However, seasoned therapist Joe Burgo reminded me of how much we are needed with his talk, “Good Therapy: Answering Abigail Shrier.”
 He spoke of how meaningful his work is.
-He discussed how he is able to connect with his patients who would otherwise be isolated, and build an environment for them so they can heal from deep wounds.
+He discussed how he’s able to connect with his patients who would otherwise be isolated, and build an environment for them so they can heal from deep wounds.

 I was inspired.
-It’s easy to get locked into a negative spiral and see all of the harms of therapy and forget how much mental health professionals have helped people.
+It’s easy to get locked into a negative spiral and see all of the harms of therapy, and forget how much mental health professionals have helped people.
 I needed this reminder.

 Later, we broke into small groups where people could discuss real-life cases and get peer feedback.
 This is something our profession has always valued tremendously.
 It’s necessary to trust your peers and be open, and these consultations are vital to maintain quality work.
 I was a clinical supervisor and spent years leading similar consultation groups.
 However, with the institutional capture and fears of cancel culture, most therapists stay silent or work in isolation.
 Being back in an environment where I learned from other insightful professionals and could contribute to the clinical discussion was priceless.